forhappy/neo4j-cpp-driver/README.md

 neo4j-cpp-driver
 ================
-Neo4j cpp driver, under heavy development and not workable right now.
+Neo4j cpp driver, under heavy development and not stable right now, some of the GraphDatabase's API may change in future.

 License
 =======